 In sum, all available historical evidence points to the conclusion that the writ would not have been available at common law for aliens captured and held outside the sovereign territory of the Crown.
 Despite three opening briefs, three reply briefs, and support from a legion of amici, petitioners have failed to identify a single case in the history of Anglo-American law that supports their claim to jurisdiction.
 The Court finds it significant that there is no recorded case denying jurisdiction to such prisoners either.
-See ante, at 2250-2251.
+See ante, at 21-22.
 But a case standing for the remarkable proposition that the writ could issue to a foreign land would surely have been reported, whereas a case denying such a writ for lack of jurisdiction would likely not.
-At a minimum, the absence of a 2306 reported case either way leaves unrefuted the voluminous commentary stating that habeas was confined to the dominions of the Crown.
+At a minimum, the absence of a reported case either way leaves unrefuted the voluminous commentary stating that habeas was confined to the dominions of the Crown.

 What history teaches is confirmed by the nature of the limitations that the Constitution places upon suspension of the common-law writ.
 It can be suspended only "in Cases of Rebellion or Invasion."
 Art.
-I, § 9, cl.
+I, §9, cl.
 2. The latter case (invasion) is plainly limited to the territory of the United States; and while it is conceivable that a rebellion could be mounted by American citizens abroad, surely the overwhelming majority of its occurrences would be domestic.
 If the extraterritorial scope of habeas turned on flexible, "functional" considerations, as the Court holds, why would the Constitution limit its suspension almost entirely to instances of domestic crisis?
-Surely there is an even greater justification for suspension in foreign lands where the United States might hold prisoners of war during an ongoing conflict.
+Surely there is an even greater justification for suspension in foreign lands where the United States might hold prisoners of war marks omitted).
+And Lord Mansfield's opinion in Cowle plainly understood Ireland to be "a dominion of the Crown of England," in contrast to the "foreign dominio[n]" of Scotland, and thought that distinction dispositive of the question of habeas jurisdiction.
+Cowle, supra, at 856, 97 Eng.
+Rep., at 599-600.

+during an ongoing conflict.
 And correspondingly, there is less threat to liberty when the Government suspends the writ's (supposed) application in foreign lands, where even on the most extreme view prisoners are entitled to fewer constitutional rights.
 It makes no sense, therefore, for the Constitution generally to forbid suspension of the writ abroad if indeed the writ has application there.

-It may be objected that the foregoing analysis proves too much, since this Court has already suggested that the writ of habeas corpus does run abroad for the benefit of United States citizens. "[T]he position that United States citizens throughout the world may be entitled to habeas corpus rights ... is precisely the position that this Court adopted in Eisentrager, see 339 U.S., at 769-770, 70 S.Ct.
-936, even while holding that aliens abroad did not have habeas corpus rights."
-Rasul, supra, at 501, 502, 124 S.Ct.
-2686 (SCALIA, J., dissenting) (emphasis deleted).
+It may be objected that the foregoing analysis proves too much, since this Court has already suggested that the writ of habeas corpus does run abroad for the benefit of United States citizens. "[T]he position that United States citizens throughout the world may be entitled to habeas corpus rights . . . is precisely the position that this Court adopted in Eisentrager, see 339 U.S., at 769-770, even while holding that aliens abroad did not have habeas corpus rights."
+Rasul, 542 U.S., at 501, 502 (SCALIA, J., dissenting) (emphasis deleted).
 The reason for that divergence is not difficult to discern.
 The common-law writ, as received into the law of the new constitutional Republic, took on such changes as were demanded by a system in which rule is derived from the consent of the governed, and in which citizens (not "subjects") are afforded defined protections against the Government.
-As Justice Story wrote for the Court:
+As Justice Story wrote for the Court,